Farama-Foundation/Gymnasium/docs/environments/third_party_environments.md

 ![Gymnasium version dependency](https://img.shields.io/badge/Gymnasium-v0.29.1-blue)
 ![GitHub stars](https://img.shields.io/github/stars/foreverska/buffalo-gym)

 Buffalo-Gym is a Multi-Armed Bandit (MAB) gymnasium built primarily to assist in debugging RL implementations.
-MABs are often easy to reason about what the agent is learning and if it is learning correctly.
-Buffalo-gym encompases Bandits, Contextual bandits and contextual bandits with aliasing.
+MABs are often easy to reason about what the agent is learning and whether it is correct.
+Buffalo-gym encompasses Bandits, Contextual bandits, and contextual bandits with aliasing.
 ## Third-Party Environments using Gym

 There are a large number of third-party environments using various versions of [Gym](https://github.com/openai/gym).